VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch00/exercises_labs.md

 2. Highlight which segments remain under-optimized and tie that back to action-grid resolution (Section 0.3).
 3. Export the figure `toy_problem_learning_curves.png` produced by the script and annotate regime changes (exploration vs exploitation) in your lab notes.

-## Exercise 0.2 — Stress-Testing Reward Weights
+## Exercise 0.2 --- Stress-Testing Reward Weights

-This exercise validates the sensitivity discussion in §0.3.2.
+This exercise validates the sensitivity discussion in Section 0.3.2.
 Modify the toy reward to overweight engagement and measure how Q-learning reacts:

 ```python
 from scripts.ch00.toy_problem_solution import (